 The process is pretty simple and straightforward, first is that we’ll have to download an app from Google Play Store, it’s called the “aodNotify” app, and what it does is; when activated, it displays a glowing light ring around the camera hole-punch cutout of your Google Pixel phone whenever you have a new notification on it, just like we have from the screenshot above.

-How to set up a customized virtual hole punch notification LED on our Google Pixel 4a, 5, and 5a smartphones.
+Setting up a customized hole punch notification LED light on our Google Pixel 4a, 5, and 5a phones.

 The app comes in three variants, one for Samsung phones, another one OnePlus phones, and the last one for Google Pixel phones.

 So, make sure you’re downloading the right one for Pixel phones, or better still, you can simply tap on the button that says “Install” below to do so.